nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * The matching with supplied names and tags are case-insensitive.
+* Project names, tags and linked client names can either be separated by spaces or prefixes.
+E.g. `name/alice bob` is the same as `name/alice name/bob`
+* Invalid project names, tags and linked client names will be ignored
 * Status must be specified as either `not done` or `done`.

 Format: `find-project [name/NAME]* [start/START] [end/END] [price/PRICE] [status/STATUS] [tag/TAG]* [client/CLIENT]*`